Debunking the Arguments of PseudoSkeptics and Debunkers

 original entry on pathological

-skepticism (before pseudoskeptical forces there took it down) listed these
+skepticism (before pseudoskeptics took it down)

 defining behaviors of pseudoskeptics: